russellrobinson/generic-linked-list/README.md

 for some operations.

-Because a linked list has a "pointer" to the next element in the list, each element in the list uses slightly more memory thant the same list stored in an array.
+Because a linked list has a "pointer" to the next element in the list, each element in the list uses slightly more memory than the same list stored in an array.

 But, that extra memory provides huge speed improvement for some operations.